Cardiomyopathy; Congestive heart failure

 Potassium imbalances are an important concern with diuretics:

 - Potassium-sparing diuretics can cause abnormally high levels of potassium.
 This can be especially dangerous for people who have pre-existing elevated levels of potassium or those with damaged kidneys.
 It is very important not to take potassium supplements or eat foods high in potassium (like bananas) when taking this type of diuretic unless your doctor instructs you to do so.

 - Loop and thiazide diuretics can cause too-low potassium levels, which increase the risk for life-threatening heart rhythm disturbances (arrhythmias).
 If this occurs, your doctor may prescribe a lower dose, recommend potassium supplements, or prescribe a potassium-sparing diuretic either alone or in combination with a thiazide or loop diuretic.

 Aldosterone is a hormone that is critical in controlling the body's balance of salt and water.
 Excessive levels play important roles in high blood pressure and heart failure.
-Drugs that block aldosterone are prescribed for some patients with symptomatic heart failure.
-They reduce death rates for patients with heart failure and coronary artery disease, especially after a heart attack.
+Drugs that block aldosterone are prescribed for some people with symptomatic heart failure.
+They reduce death rates for people with heart failure and coronary artery disease, especially after a heart attack.

 Aldosterone blocker brands include spironolactone (Aldactone, generic) and eplerenone (Inspra, generic).

 Like loop and thiazide diuretics, aldosterone blockers can cause abnormally high levels of potassium in the blood.
-Patients should not take potassium supplements at the same time as this drug and may need to avoid foods with high potassium content.
+It is uncommon for people to need to take potassium supplements at the same time as this drug and may need to avoid foods with high potassium content.